ROS-Aerial/aerial_robotic_landscape/docs/simulation.md

 The following simulators have their own integrated physics simulation and basic rendering capabilities.
 They are capable of simulating the aerodynamic forces necessary to keep UAVs airborne:

-For the following comparison, we have refered [this article](https://arxiv.org/pdf/2311.02296.pdf)
+For the following comparison, we have refered to this article:
-> Cora A. Dimmig et al. "Survey of Simulators for Aerial Robots" arXiv preprint arXiv:2311.02296v2 (2024)
+> C. A. Dimmig et al., "Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons," in IEEE Robotics & Automation Magazine, doi: 10.1109/MRA.2024.3433171

+The Arxiv prepint of the paper can be found [here](https://arxiv.org/abs/2311.02296)

 ### Features